expojo/expojo-maven-parent/README.md

 Licensing
 ---------

-The expojo framework is released under LGPL, BSD or Apache 2.0 license according to your preference so it can be used in commercial applications without requiring you to make the source code of your application available.
+The expojo framework is released under Apache 2.0 license according to your preference so it can be used in commercial applications without requiring you to make the source code of your application available.

 expojo Documentation
 --------------------